chaen-foundry/dps-rosetta-docker/README.md

 It can be built without any extra arguments:
 `docker build .`

-On first run the DPS index snapshot will be downloaded and unpacked.
+On first run the DPS index snapshots and/or bootstrap data will be downloaded and unpacked.
 Since those files are large it's advisable to provide a fixed mountpoint for running container under `/data/` path.

 ## Endpoints